-- (1) For the purposes of this Act, a person is a privileged visitor if he or she is one of the following: - (a) the Principal Official Visitor or an Official Visitor; - (b) a judge, associate judge or magistrate; - (c) the Ombudsman, the Deputy Ombudsman or a member of the Ombudsman's staff; - (d) a Chief Psychiatrist;
+- (1) For the purposes of this Act, a person is a privileged visitor if he or she is one of the following: - (a) the Principal Official Visitor or an Official Visitor; - (b) a judge, associate judge or magistrate; - (c) the Ombudsman, the Deputy Ombudsman or a member of the Ombudsman's staff; - (d) the Chief Psychiatrist; - (e) a member of the Tribunal, the Registrar of the Tribunal or a Tribunal staff member; - (f) the Health Complaints Commissioner or a member of that Commissioner's staff; - (g) the Anti-Discrimination Commissioner or a member of that Commissioner's staff; - (h) the Public Guardian, the Deputy Public Guardian, a member of the staff of the Public Guardian, or the Registrar, each within the meaning of the Guardianship and Administration Act 1995;

-- (e) a member of the Tribunal, the Registrar of the Tribunal or a Tribunal staff member; - (f) the Health Complaints Commissioner or a member of that Commissioner's staff; - (g) the Anti-Discrimination Commissioner or a member of that Commissioner's staff; - (h) the Public Guardian, the Deputy Public Guardian, a member of the staff of the Public Guardian, or the Registrar, each within the meaning of the Guardianship and Administration Act 1995; - (i) a person prescribed by the regulations. - (2) For the purposes of this Act, a person is a privileged caller if he or she is one of the following: - (a) the Principal Official Visitor or an Official Visitor; - (b) a judge, associate judge or magistrate; - (c) the Ombudsman, the Deputy Ombudsman or a member of the Ombudsman's staff; - (d) a Chief Psychiatrist; - (e) a member of the Tribunal, the Registrar of the Tribunal or a Tribunal staff member;
+- (i) a person prescribed by the regulations. - (2) For the purposes of this Act, a person is a privileged caller if he or she is one of the following: - (a) the Principal Official Visitor or an Official Visitor; - (b) a judge, associate judge or magistrate; - (c) the Ombudsman, the Deputy Ombudsman or a member of the Ombudsman's staff; - (d) the Chief Psychiatrist; - (e) a member of the Tribunal, the Registrar of the Tribunal or a Tribunal staff member; - (f) the Health Complaints Commissioner or a member of that Commissioner's staff; - (g) the Anti-Discrimination Commissioner or a member of that Commissioner's staff; - (h) an Australian legal practitioner (acting in a professional capacity); - (i) a medical practitioner (acting in a professional capacity); - (j) the Public Guardian, the Deputy Public Guardian, a member of the staff of the Public Guardian, or the Registrar, each within the meaning of the Guardianship and Administration Act 1995;

+- (k) a person prescribed by the regulations. - (3) For the purposes of this Act, a person is a privileged correspondent if he or she is one of the following: - (a) the Principal Official Visitor or an Official Visitor; - (b) a judge, associate judge or magistrate; - (c) the Ombudsman, the Deputy Ombudsman or a member of the Ombudsman's staff; - (d) the Chief Psychiatrist; - (e) a member of the Tribunal, the Registrar of the Tribunal or a Tribunal staff member; - (f) the Health Complaints Commissioner or a member of that Commissioner's staff; - (g) the Anti-Discrimination Commissioner or a member of that Commissioner's staff; - (h) any court or commission, committee, tribunal or other board connected to the legal process, or an officer of any court or any such commission, committee, tribunal or other board; - (i) the Secretary;